Spam Traps – How to Avoid and Remove Them

 1. Do not scrape (collect) email addresses from websites – either manually or automatically as part of your prospecting or lead generation.
 This is a sure way to get a lot of pristine spam traps onto your list.

-2. Avoid purchasing email lists – those often contain spam traps.
+2. Do not purchase email lists – those often contain spam traps.

-3. If an email doesn’t have any engagement history you should remove it after a period of time, depending on your sending frequency.
+3. Trim inactives – if an email doesn’t have any engagement history you should remove it after a period of time, depending on your sending frequency.
 A typical de-activation timeframe is 3-4 months.

 4. Implement email validation check on your webforms and/or verify your lists before importing them into your email marketing service (ESP) provider.